 A debit card is not the same as a credit card.
-To start with, your credit card looks different as it is embossed.
-It also works differently to your debit card.
-Read on for a summary of the differences.
+To start with, your credit card looks different because it's embossed and the way it works is different too.
+We've briefly set out the differences below.

 The unique features of your credit card

-- You can choose to repay the full amount of your purchases in one go each month.
+- You can either repay the full amount of your purchases in one go each month.

 - Or you can spread the amount over a number of months.

-- You can withdraw money and make payments all over the world.
-Most banks block the use of credit cards in the United States.
-Find out how to activate your credit card for us in the US.
+- You can withdraw cash and make payments all over the world.
+Most banks, however, block the use of credit cards in the United States.
+Find out how to activate your credit card for use in the US.